Bridgeport, Connecticut: Economy

 Since the decline of its industrial sector beginning in the middle of the 20th century, Bridgeport has gradually adjusted to a service-based economy.

 As late as 1985, the city was still home to company plants such as General Electric, with 1,900 employees, and Remington Products, with 900, both of which are now closed.
 Bryant Electric didn't close its plant until 1988.
 The last major factory to close was the Sikorsky helicopter plant in 2015.

 Various famous industrial companies, that were founded and based in Bridgeport, such as ACME Sheer, Fortune 1000 Hubbell Incorporated, etc. are now based in suburban Shelton, two towns away.
 Subway, which started out in Bridgeport in 1965, is now based in Milford.

 Though a level of industrial activity continues, healthcare, finance, and education have become the centerpieces of Bridgeport's economy.

 The two largest employers in the city are Bridgeport's primary hospitals, Bridgeport Hospital and St. Vincent's Medical Center.
 Park City Hospital in the South End closed in 1993 and was reopened in 2010 as elderly and homeless housing units.

 In April 2022, M&T Bank of Buffalo, New York, merged with Bridgeport-based People's United Financial.
 The combined company is now the 11th largest bank in the United States, and gave M&T a foothold in the New England market, in total serving 12 states.
 Although M&T laid off Bridgeport employees (which made national headlines), the company as part of this effort made Bridgeport Center the regional M&T headquarters of New England.

 Top employers

-Top employers in Bridgeport according to the cities 2020 Comprehensive Annual Financial Report:
+Top employers in Bridgeport according to the city's 2020 Comprehensive Annual Financial Report: